Powerlearnproject/se-day1-assignment-RASHEEDOH/README.md

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

+An IDE is a unique software that allows for development and testing of realtime software solutions.Examples of such IDEs include Eclipse and Intellij

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.